 1. Since some colleges have different guidelines, make sure you read the instructions on each application before you choose the people who will write your recommendations.

-2. For the majority of colleges, however, restrict your choices to the following junior year courses (English, math, history, science, and foreign language) and then select two teachers who you think know you the best, and have a favorable impression of you.
+2. For the majority of colleges, however, restrict your choices to the following junior year courses (English, history, math, science, and foreign language) and then select two teachers who you think know you the best and have a favorable opinion of you.

-3. In addition to writing you a letter, the teachers that you select may also have to complete teacher evaluations, so it is important that you consider those ratings and how you think your teachers will respond.
-Below is the criteria (from the Common Application) on which your teachers will be rating you:
+3. In addition to writing you a letter, the teachers that you select may also have to complete teacher evaluations, so it’s important that you consider those ratings and how you think your teachers will respond.
+Below is the criteria (from The Common Application) on which your teachers will be rating you:

 Compared to other students in his or her class year, how do you rate this student in terms of:

 b.
 Intellectual promise

 g.
 Disciplined work habits

 l.
 Reaction to setbacks